-Bamboo Palm Common Problems Indoors | Bamboo Palm Issues Indoors
+Bamboo Palm Common Problems Indoors and How to Fix Them

 Bamboo Palms belong to the Chamaedorea genus and are native to the subtropical and tropical forests of America where they grow as understory plants.

-Bamboo Palms Issues Indoors
+Common Bamboo Palms Issues with Remedies

-Plant dying
+1. Plant dying

-Take the palm out of its pot and inspect the roots.
+Remove the palm out of its pot and inspect the roots.
 If the roots are brown and mushy, root-rot is the cause.
 Cut the brown-black roots and treat the healthy roots with a fungicidal solution.
+Repot the palm in fresh soil and keep it dry for some time before resuming watering.

 Make sure that the pot has a drainage hole and the soil is free-draining to prevent the soil from getting soggy.
-Also, reduce watering in the cold season as growth is minimal at this time.
+In addition, reduce watering in the cold season as growth is minimal at this time.
+Read more on how to treat root-rot disease in houseplants.

 The second reason for Bamboo Palm dying is accumulation of salts in the soil.
 Salts may come from the water used for watering or from the fertilizers used to feed the palm.